Diamond Shamrock and Kwik Stop Boycott

+Dallas has one of the largest Korean American communities in the United States, and many of them have established businesses which are central to the local black population.
+Many of the protesters found this relationship between the two groups to be exploitative on the Korean side.
+"We're saying to our own people that we need to pool our resources and then begin to open up businesses in our own community and shut their businesses down," said Muhammad.
+One of the major efforts by the boycotters was to find a black investor who would be willing to buy out Pak.

-The protest has been supported by the Dallas chapter of the NAACP.
+The protest was supported by the president of the Dallas chapter of the NAACP, Juanita Wallace.
+The organization itself had no involvement in the boycott, and Wallace even received backlash from her superiors for her efforts.
 Anthony Bond, the founder of the Irving chapter of the NAACP, has called for the protest to end and has contacted the United States Department of Justice to request assistance from a Community Relations Service representative.
+Bond met with Pak to discuss the situation, asking him about the argument which sparked the protest.
+Pak admitted to calling Muhammad the N-word and provided more detail to the story which Muhammad had told earlier.
 Meanwhile, the president of the Dallas NAACP chapter and Nation of Islam activists vowed to continue protesting, although they came to an end in the middle of 2012.

 The Diamond Shamrock petrol station and Kwik Stop convenience store was demolished in autumn 2018 and it is currently an empty lot.